The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Which side of Costa Rica is the best to visit, the Pacific or the Caribbean?

 It depends on your interests.
-Costa Rica’s Caribbean coast is known for its lax vibes and resorts, while the Pacific coast provides more variety.
-On the other hand, this question completely ignores worthwhile destinations like San Jose, the urban capital, and Arenal Volcano, which is home to a bevy of jungle resorts.
+Costa Rica’s Caribbean coast is known for its lax vibes and resorts, while the Pacific coast provides more variety and many of the country’s most luxurious options.
+On the other hand, consider venturing beyond the coasts.
+Visit destinations like San Jose, the urban capital, and Arenal Volcano, home to a bevy of jungle resorts.

 Is Costa Rica safe for a vacation?

-While the US State Department has noticed a rise in property crime in Costa Rica, the country is widely considered to be one of the safest places to visit in the Americas.
+Yes.
+Costa Rica is widely considered one of the safest places to visit in the Americas.
 Nevertheless, it’s wise to exercise caution anytime you visit a new place.
-(Also check out our Costa Rica’s do’s and don’ts.)

 When is the best time to visit Costa Rica?
 What’s the weather like?

-Costa Rica is busiest during the winter months.
-As for the weather, the country is rainy and warm in summer, but dry and temperate for the remainder of the year.
-Our guide to the best time to go to Costa Rica answers this question in detail.
+Costa Rica is busiest during the Northern hemisphere’s winter months (December to February).
+The country is rainy and warm in summer, but dry and temperate for the remainder of the year.
+Our guide to the best time to go to Costa Rica answers this question in greater detail.

-Where to go in Costa Rica for first-timers?
+Where should first-timers stay in Costa Rica?
 What part of Costa Rica has the most to do?

 What’s the best way to get around Costa Rica?